qcocheril/tp/data-engineering/tp-data-processing-framework/README.md

 1. Read : https://spark.apache.org/docs/latest/sql-programming-guide.html

 Some questions :
-* What is Spark RDD API ?
+* **What is Spark RDD API ?**

+  * Spark RDD (Resilient Distributed Datasets) API is a fundamental component of Apache Spark, which provides an immutable distributed collection of objects that can be processed in parallel across multiple nodes in a cluster.
+RDDs are fault-tolerant and can be cached in memory for faster access.

-* What is Spark Dataset API ?
+* **What is Spark Dataset API ?**

+  * The Spark Dataset API is an extension of the Spark SQL API that allows developers to work with strongly-typed, domain-specific objects, while still leveraging the benefits of Spark's distributed processing capabilities.

-* With which languages can you use Spark ?
+* **With which languages can you use Spark ?**
+  * Spark officially supports Java, Scala, Python, and R

-* Which data sources or data sinks can Spark work with ?
+* **Which data sources or data sinks can Spark work with ?**
+  * Spark can work with the following (but not limited to), datasources:
+    * Oracle
+    * SQL Server
+    * MySQL
+    * PostgreSQL

 ### Analyse data with Apache Spark and Scala
 One engineering team of your company created for you a TV News data stored as JSON inside the folder `data-news-json/`.